-- All residential properties and industrial sites are collecting and storing rain/stormwater and utilising solar panels. - All commercial big water users are now using rainwater, stormwater or recycled wastewater. - Stormwater is treated/cleaned before it enters the natural water cycle.
+- All residential properties and industrial sites are collecting and storing rain/stormwater. - All commercial enterprises that consume large amounts of water are using rainwater, stormwater or recycled • wastewater. - Stormwater is treated/cleaned before it enters the natural water cycle. •

-Be an active partner with residents, businesses and industry in water and energy conservation activities Opportunities for sustainability measures (e.g., rain/stormwater harvesting, raingardens, green roofs, energy conservation) are continually identified and pursued by Council and all stakeholders.

-Identify the potential for rainwater harvesting within the Subcatchment, for commercial, industrial and residential

-Gross pollutant traps are used, where appropriate, as an extra measure to protect waterway health.

-Install rainwater tanks and create stormwater treatment and storage in roads and parks where appropriate.
-Identify appropriate funding for water and energy saving devices (e.g., tax increase, levy, etc.).

-Identify, promote and create opportunities to apply sustainability focused building techniques (e.g., green roofs) within Council's planning instruments and guidelines
+- Council to be an active partner with residents, businesses and industry in water and energy conservation activities. - Opportunities for sustainability measures (e.g., rain/stormwater harvesting, raingardens, green roofs, energy conservation) are continually identified and pursued by Council and all Subcatchment stakeholders. - Identify the potential for rainwater harvesting within the Subcatchment, for commercial, industrial and residential. - Gross pollutant traps are used, where appropriate, as an extra measure to protect waterway health. • - Install rainwater tanks and build stormwater treatment and storage devices in roads and parks where appropriate. • - Identify a model business/industry that has implemented water and energy saving devices or assist a business/ • industry in becoming a demonstration model. - Identify and promote appropriate funding opportunities for water saving devices. - Identify and promote the application and use of sustainability focused building techniques (e.g., green roofs) within Council's planning instruments and guidelines.

-Identify a model business/industry that has already implemented water and energy saving devices or assist a business/industry in becoming a demonstration model.

-It is a requirement that solar panels are installed when a building/property is built/sold/leased/redeveloped.

-Use the best practice technology of the time, e.g., investigate the use of micro-turbines in Bexley North parks.
+Raingarden, Hill St, Marrickville NSW.
+Photo courtesy OurRiver.

-Bioretention system, Sydney University NSW.
+Raingarden, Sydney University NSW.
 Photo courtesy of www.wsud.org